SmartPracticeschool/SPS-2126-Virtual-Office-Assistant-Powered-by-AWS-Lex/README.md

         $ pollexy person list
         There are no users in the system.

+5. Follow [these](https://serverless.com/framework/docs/providers/aws/guide/installation/) instructions to install Serverless.

-5. Deploy the Lambda function:
+6. Deploy the Lambda function:

          $ pollexy serverless deploy